openshift/openshift-pep/openshift-pep-011-docker-containerization.md

 	1. Each LibVirt container will be assigned a 172.x.x.x NAT'd address based on its UID

-	2. Within the container the conatiner will have 127.*.*.* network space and cartridges will bind to these addresses.
+	2. Within the container the container will have 127.*.*.* network space and cartridges will bind to these addresses.

 	3. IPTables will be used to port-forward the 127.x.x.x address to the container external 172.x.x.x address.

-	4. IPTables/FirewallD will be used to port-forward the 172.x.x.x conatiner address to an node external IP.
+	4. IPTables/FirewallD will be used to port-forward the 172.x.x.x container address to an node external IP.

 	5. When gears are moved, their internal 127.*.*.* IP space will not change.
 The 172.x.x.x address and the externally proxied ports will change.
 Connection hooks will be re-executed to reconnect services.